feathersjs/docs/guides/step-by-step/basic-feathers/writing-hooks.md

 }
 ```

-This hook is more complex than the previous ones.
+Its more complicated to call the hook's current service than to call another service.
-Let's look at some of its key parts.
+Let's look at some of this hook's key parts.

 This is what the hook returns.